 Keep these key points in mind when taking your running to the trails.

-Other ways to achieve the same effect: Run loops around local parks and athletic fields, stick to the soft shoulder or roads rather than run on the pavement, or run on the grass alongside sidewalks.
-It does take discipline to run on soft surfaces when a paved one is right next to it – that’s just force of habit and it’s nice to feel quick even at the expense of your muscles, which are always in some stage of recovery when you’re training seriously.
+Other ways to achieve the same effect: Run loops around local parks and athletic fields, stick to the soft shoulder or roads rather than running on the pavement, or run on the grass alongside sidewalks.
+It does take discipline to run on soft surfaces when a paved one is right next to it—that’s just force of habit and it’s nice to feel quick, even at the expense of your muscles, which are always in some stage of recovery when you’re training seriously.
 And it’s boring to run loops around soccer fields and the like.
-But when you can zone out altogether without worrying about either flying off a moving belt or being clipped by a big chunk of metal on wheels, and hasten recovery in the bargain, it’s an option worth giving weight even if the variety is absent and it may look kind of funny.
+But when you can zone out altogether without worrying about either flying off a moving belt or being clipped by a big chunk of metal on wheels and hasten recovery in the bargain, it’s an option worth giving weight even if the variety is absent and it may look kind of funny.

-Watch your footing.
 Yes, trail running in general offers more forgiving surfaces than does road running, but there’s also a huge range in both safety and surface type.
-Some trails, as noted, are essentially long, narrow lawns, while others are so choked with roots and rocks that running on them is almost a different biomechanical endeavor altogether – you may be moving at 60 percent of your usual speed while watching your heart rate edge toward lactate-threshold territory.
+Some trails, as noted, are essentially long, narrow lawns, while others are so choked with roots and rocks that running on them is almost a different biomechanical endeavor altogether—you may be moving at 60 percent of your usual speed while watching your heart rate edge toward lactate-threshold territory.

 Probably the most important thing to be aware of is the potential for serious falls.
-It’s not easy to take a spill on level pavement, but some trails present golden opportunities for tripping, banging a knee, or twisting an ankle or worse with almost every step (once I even knocked myself out for a few seconds after hooking my toe on a frozen outcropping of mud and whacking my noggin, and woke up to the sight of a yellow Lab patiently waiting for me to get a move on).
-This raises an important consideration…
+It’s not easy to take a spill on level pavement, but some trails present golden opportunities for tripping, banging a knee, or twisting an ankle or worse with almost every step (I once knocked myself out for a few seconds after hooking my toe on a frozen outcropping of mud and whacking my noggin, and woke up to the sight of a yellow Lab patiently waiting for me to get a move on).
+This raises an important consideration …